Replacement Samsung Note 7 phone emits smoke on U.S. plane: family

 | LOUISVILLE, Ky.

 LOUISVILLE, Ky.
-A replacement model of the troubled Samsung Note 7 smartphone began smoking inside a U.S. plane on Wednesday, the family which owned it said, signaling that Samsung's solution to its recent scandal may not have worked.
+A replacement model of the fire-prone Samsung Note 7 smartphone began smoking inside a U.S. plane on Wednesday, the family which owns it said, prompting fresh investigations by the Consumer Product Safety Commission and the Federal Aviation Administration.

+A problem with the replacement for the Note 7 model would create a new, embarrassing and potentially costly chapter to a global scandal which has hurt Samsung's reputation.
+It also could add new dangers for consumers.

-Indiana passenger Brian Green's phone began emitting smoke inside a Southwest Airlines Co flight to Baltimore from Louisville, Kentucky, his wife, Sarah, told Reuters after speaking with her husband.
+Indiana passenger Brian Green's phone began emitting smoke inside a Southwest Airlines Co flight to Baltimore from Louisville, Kentucky, his wife Sarah told Reuters after speaking with her husband.
 She said that Green had replaced the original phone about two weeks ago after getting a text message from Samsung.

-Samsung said in a statement it was working to recover the device and to understand the cause.
-“Until we are able to retrieve the device, we cannot confirm that this incident involves the new Note7," it said.
+Samsung Electronics Co said in a statement it was working to recover the device and to understand the cause.
+“Until we are able to retrieve the device, we cannot confirm that this incident involves the new Note 7," the South Korean company said.

-Southwest in a statement said the flight was evacuated after a customer reported smoke from a Samsung device.
+Southwest said the plane was evacuated after a customer reported smoke from a Samsung device.

-Samsung, the world's largest smartphone maker, announced a global recall of at least 2.5 million of its flagship Note 7 smartphones in 10 markets last month due to faulty batteries causing some phones to catch fire. [nL3N1BE1DE] The recall was a major embarrassment for Samsung.
+The world's largest smartphone maker announced a global recall of at least 2.5 million of its flagship Note 7 smartphones in 10 markets last month due to faulty batteries causing some phones to catch fire.

+The Consumer Product Safety Commission (CPSC) is in touch with the Federal Aviation Administration (FAA), Samsung and the phone's owner to gather facts, Chairman Elliot Kaye said in a statement, reminding consumers that they could get refunds for the troubled model.

+The FAA said in a statement that it had confirmed a Samsung phone caused the smoke on the Southwest flight and that it was investigating the incident.

-The Verge, which earlier reported the incident, quoted Brian Green as saying the phone was a replacement, and it posted a picture taken by him of the packaging that was similar to Samsung's description of a replacement phone box, with a black square on the identifying label.
+Technology news site The Verge, which earlier reported the incident, quoted Brian Green as saying the phone was a replacement, and it posted a picture taken by him of the packaging.
+The picture showed an identifying label with a black box, which Samsung has described as the indicator of a replacement phone.
+A spokeswoman declined to comment on the picture.

-Green, picked up the new phone at an AT&T Inc store on Sept.
+Green picked up the new phone at an AT&T Inc store on Sept.
 21, the Verge said. (bit.ly/2dL2kLL)

 All passengers and crew exited the plane and no injuries were reported, a Southwest Airlines spokesperson said.